The formula for maintaining a happy workplace is straightforward, psychologists and researchers say—it’s just not always a piece of cake.

-“Active disengagement” costs the U.S. an estimated $450 billion to $550 billion annually, while engaged workforces have higher earnings per share and seem to have recovered from the recession at a faster rate, according to the Gallup report.
-Smaller entrepreneurial-sized companies with fewer than 10 people expressed the highest employee engagement (42 percent), “suggesting something unique and beneficial about working in a smaller, tight-knit work environment when it comes to engagement,” Gallup reports.
+“Active disengagement” costs the U.S. an estimated $450 to $550 billion annually, while companies whose employees are engaged “have higher earnings per share (EPS) and seem to have recovered from the recession at a faster rate.”
+Smaller companies—those with fewer than 10 people—expressed the highest employee engagement (42%), “suggesting something unique and beneficial about working in a smaller, tight-knit work environment when it comes to engagement,” according to the Gallup report.

 The biggest mistakes many managers make is that they forget to ask their employees what they think would make their companies the best places to work, Nelson says.

-In a similar vein, too many companies still look upon an annual review as simply the justifications for why a person wasn’t promoted or given a raise, instead of the productive opportunity it can be.
+In a similar vein, too many companies still look upon an annual review as a justification for why a person wasn’t promoted or given a raise, instead of the productive opportunity it can be.
 “But this does take some serious thinking,” Nelson says.
 “It can be a conversation that starts out with the employer or the supervisor asking the employee, ‘How do you feel you did this year?
-What are you most pleased about with what you did this year?’ ”
+What are you most pleased about with what you did this year?’”

 This process is particularly critical in the entrepreneurial process, Nelson says.
 A startup often launches as a tight, functional, two- or three-person core that enjoys the benefits and the hardships together.
 While keeping that focus and camaraderie can be difficult as the enterprise grows, “the cultural shift calls for the leaders to see employees as allies, not servants,” she says.

 Finally, today’s manager needs to be cognizant of the challenges of managing generational differences between baby boomers, Gen Xers and millennials, who may have very different ways of looking at work and goals, Nelson says.
-“Don’t clump all your employees in one basket,” she says.
+“Don’t clump all your employees in one basket.